About the Centre

 One of our unique aspects is that our PGRs undertake research from day 1 whilst taking relevant courses in metamaterial physics, materials engineering, device production and characterisation.
 At the same time we offer wider professional skills training such as industrial awareness, project management and leadership, alongside an understanding of public engagement.

-Our ambition is that our PhD students graduate as highly skilled and talented researchers, with the potential to become future leaders in industry and academia.
+Our ambition is that our PhD students graduate as highly skilled and talented researchers, with the potential to become future leaders in industry, academia, and beyond.